jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 ### 72M Acting General Manager of Aviation Security Service
 (1) In the case of absence from duty of the General Manager (from whatever cause arising) or on the occurrence from any cause of a vacancy in that position (whether by reason of death, resignation, or otherwise) and from time to time while the absence or vacancy continues, all or any of the powers and duties of the General Manager or pertaining to that position may be exercised and performed by—whether the direction has been given or the appointment has been made before the absence or vacancy occurs or while the absence or vacancy continues.
-  (a) Any other person in the Aviation Security Service for the time being directed by the Authority to exercise and perform them; or
+  (a) any other person in the Aviation Security Service for the time being directed by the Authority to exercise and perform them; or
-  (b) Any other employee of the Authority for the time being directed by the Authority (with the prior written approval of the Minister) to exercise and perform them; or
+  (b) any other employee of the Authority for the time being directed by the Authority (with the prior written approval of the Minister) to exercise and perform them; or
-  (c) Any other person for the time being appointed by the Authority to exercise and perform them,— (2) No such direction or appointment, and no acts done by any employee or other person acting pursuant to any such direction or appointment, shall in any proceedings be questioned on the ground that the occasion for the direction or appointment had not arisen or had ceased, or on the ground that the employee or other person has not been appointed to any position to which the direction or appointment relates.
+  (c) any other person for the time being appointed by the Authority to exercise and perform them,— (2) No such direction or appointment, and no acts done by any employee or other person acting pursuant to any such direction or appointment, shall in any proceedings be questioned on the ground that the occasion for the direction or appointment had not arisen or had ceased, or on the ground that the employee or other person has not been appointed to any position to which the direction or appointment relates.

 ### 72N Use of words Aviation Security Service